numpy/numpy/README.md

 NumPy requires `pytest`.
-In addition, there are a number of optional test dependencies, like Meson for testing the NumPy C API, Cython for testing the NumPy Cython API, and Hypothesis additional property-based tests.
+In addition, there are a number of optional test dependencies, like Meson for testing the NumPy C API, Cython for testing the NumPy Cython API, and Hypothesis for additional property-based tests.

 Tests can then be run after installation with: